Tuesday, May 14, 2024

 Whitewashing

-The whitewashing of history is a strategy that dates back to the post-Civil War South.
-It involves attempts to omit the contributions of back people in fields such as Science, Math, and other areas.
+The whitewashing of history is a strategy that dates back to the post-Civil War period.
+It involves attempts to omit the contributions of Black people in fields such as Science, Math, medicine, and other areas.
 Additionally, it seeks to rewrite the past in favor of white individuals by downplaying the effects of Slavery, Jim Crow laws, and racism.
 This includes banning the teaching of subjects in schools that shed light on the struggles faced by people of color at the hands of their oppressors, as well as highlighting their resilience as a community.

 Monday, May 6, 2024